NathanGibbs3/cptgenerate/README.md

 # cptgenerate
-Build test sets for diverse PHPUnit versions from a master set of PHPUnit Tests.
+Build test sets for diverse PHPUnit versions from a master set of PHPUnit tests.